How to Protect Yourself in the Event of a Crash

 No matter what, never leave the scene of the accident without exchanging insurance information with the other drivers.
 However, if you feel threatened or unsafe, call 911 immediately and get yourself to a safe location.
 Explain to the 911 operator why your safety was at risk, forcing you to leave.

 To avoid questions about who was at fault, even if it seems obvious, call 911 and ask them to send a police officer.
 Police officers typically file a crash report, or accident report, that documents what happened.
-Police can also issue a citation the driver who is at fault.
-The crash report goes a long way to proving to the insurance companies and courts what happened.
+Police can also issue a citation to the driver who is at fault.
+The crash report goes a long way to prove to the insurance companies and courts what happened.

 Do not rely on the other driver saying it was their fault and telling you the police are not necessary.
 They are not your friend.
 They are not going to look out for your interests, especially if they are looking at a huge rate increase in their insurance premium or personal liability for your damages.